 Make sure your plate is packed with colorful and nutrient-dense foods.
 That’s the ultimate smart eating there can be, whether it’s during the holidays or not.

 Fill half of your plate with 1 to 2 servings each of vegetables and fruits.

 The other half of your plate will contain an ounce of lean meats or other protein-rich foods and one serving of starchy grains.
-Don’t forget a glass of water, milk, or fresh juice on the side.
+Avoid eating late at night, and don’t forget a glass of water, milk, or fresh juice on the side.